Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 On this card, we see:

 - A name "XVI.
 Planning for retirement."
-- An interpretation "Being ready, always."
+- An interpretation "Being ready, always?"
 - A picture, with many terracota soldiers.

 Looking at the picture and the interpretation, Alice, our GM, now declares "*Apparently, there are many soldiers in the streets.
 You are not sure why, but it looks like an entire batallion is being redeployed today.*"